SoundSkote/skote-portfolio-site/src/posts/Blog0_Setting_Up.md

 ### Wwise Integration

 To start working on this project, I need to set things up.
 Firstly, I integrated Wwise 2023.1.2 and Unreal Engine 5.2.
 I wanted to use Wwise for two main reasons.
-Firstly, this is a purely personal project and although I’ve planned its production and deadlines, I have the flexibility to allow myself to experiment more in an environment that I’m already pretty familiar with.
-The second reason is that Lyra already uses UE’s Metasounds, so it wouldn’t be much of a technical challenge or a learning experience for me as most of the systems are already set inside.
+Firstly, this is a purely personal project and although I’ve planned its production and deadlines, I have the flexibility to allow myself be more experimental.
+The second reason is that Lyra already uses UE’s Metasounds, so it wouldn’t be much of a technical challenge or a learning experience for me to use pre-existing systems.

 ### Planning ahead

-Before diving into the work, planning is crucial.
-It helps me track progress and prioritize important tasks.
-After playing the game, I created a spreadsheet listing all the sounds I need to make.
+Before diving into the work, planning is crucial as it helps me track my progress and prioritize tasks.
+After playing the game, I created a spreadsheet listing all the sounds I need to create.
 This provides a good initial picture of the game’s audio needs.

 &nbsp;&nbsp;&nbsp;